hexydec/torque/readme.txt

 Preload is implemented through a "Link" header, which lists all the assets to preload.
 When setup correctly, your server will read this header and bundle the listed assets and push them onto the client.
 When not enabled at server level, the header is passed to the client who can request the assets immediately upon receipt of the page.
 If any of these assets are chained within other assets, the preload header will enable the browser to fetch them earlier.

 == Changelog ==

+= Version 0.6.5 =

+* Tested with Wordpress v6.1
+* Fixed bug in Content-Security-Policy generator where a directive was not spelt correctly
+* Updated JSlite to fix some javascript handling issues
+* Minor syntax improvements

+= Version 0.6.4 =

+* Tested with Wordpress v6.0

 = Version 0.6.3 =